Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ## Insights
+For the last part, I used **Tableau** to create visualizations and dashboards to help non-technical stakeholders easily understand my analysis.

 ### 1. Distribution of Registered Users **(Map)**:

 The visualization below shows the distribution of registered users.
 From this visualization, we know that Florida State has the most registered users since the color of Florida is the darkest on the whole map.